cncf/wg-serverless/workflow/spec/spec.md

             "default": false,
             "description": "Is this an end state"
         },
-        "onReceive": {
+        "eventActions": {
             "type": "array",
-            "description": "Define what events to act upon and actions to be performed", "items": {
+            "description": "Define what events trigger one or more actions to be performed", "items": {
                 "type": "object",
-                "$ref": "#/definitions/onreceive"
+                "$ref": "#/definitions/eventactions"
             }
         },
         "filter": {